kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-1b.md

 ```

 More usefully, using custom columns you can get a listing that shows
 the _name_ of the associated SyncTarget.
+It is helpful to store the names of
+the florin and guilder SyncTargets for use later on in this example.

 ```shell
 kubectl get Workspace -o "custom-columns=NAME:.metadata.name,SYNCTARGET:.metadata.annotations['edge\.kcp\.io/sync-target-name'],CLUSTER:.spec.cluster"